sid115/nix-core/docs/modules/home/nixvim.md

 {
   imports = [
-    inputs.core.homeModules.styling # This module works great with the styling module inputs.core.homeMmodules.nixvim # You need to import this module ];
+    inputs.core.homeModules.stylix # This module works great with stylix inputs.core.homeMmodules.nixvim # You need to import this module ];

   programs.nixvim = {
     enable = true;
-    #colorschemes.SCHEME.enable = true; # If you do not use the styling module, set a scheme manually
+    #colorschemes.SCHEME.enable = true; # If you do not use the stylix module, set a scheme manually
     # This module provides defaults for the following plugins.
     # They are all enabled by default.
     plugins = {